Shri-2006/ai-resume-cover-letter-reviewer/README.md

   layout and tab-separated formatting confuse the paragraph injection logic, resulting in misaligned or incomplete output.
 Cover letter generation is unaffected.
 A fix is planned.
+  ## Notes

+This project was built as a quick prototype to explore LLM-based document transformation and guardrail-constrained generation.
+It is primarily intended for personal use and experimentation.

 ---